Brianna Decker

-Brianna Decker (born May 13, 1991) is an American former professional ice hockey forward who played for the Wisconsin Badgers, Boston Blades, Boston Pride, Calgary Inferno, Professional Women's Hockey Players Association, and United States women's national ice hockey team.
-She won the 2012 Patty Kazmaier Award while playing for the University of Wisconsin, recognizing the best female ice hockey player in NCAA Division I play.
-With the Boston Pride, Decker would score the first hat trick in NWHL history on October 25, 2015.
+Brianna Decker (born May 13, 1991) is an American former professional ice hockey forward who is currently an assistant coach for the Minnesota Frost of the Professional Women's Hockey League (PWHL).
+She played for the Boston Blades, Boston Pride, Calgary Inferno, Professional Women's Hockey Players Association, and United States women's national ice hockey team.
+She played college ice hockey at Wisconsin and won the 2012 Patty Kazmaier Award.
+With the Boston Pride, she scored the first hat trick in NWHL history on October 25, 2015.
+Decker was inducted into the Hockey Hall of Fame in 2025.

 Playing career

 NCAA

 In her freshman season (2009–10) with the Wisconsin Badgers women's ice hockey program, Decker scored the Badgers' first goal of the season in a game against North Dakota (October 3).
 During the season, she accumulated seven multi-point games and four multi-goal games.
 She was third in team scoring despite missing almost half of the first part of the season.
 On September 25, 2011, Decker scored her third career hat trick in a 13–0 defeat of the Lindenwood Lady Lions ice hockey program.
 Her 12-game winning goals during the 2010–11 season are a program record.
 She holds the Badgers' longest scoring streak at 32 games (February 11, 2011 to January 6, 2012).
 She accumulated 77 points (33 goals, 44 assists) during the streak.
 In her junior season, Decker won the 2012 Patty Kazmaier Award.